irekovic/oauth2_samples/cmd/backend_service/README.md

-# Pricing Daemon
+# Backend Service

-This component is a stub for pricing engine api.
+This component is a stub for backend service.
+That is, any service accessible over TCP/HTTP(S).

 # OAuth2